 7. Improve Well Being

-8. Improve the air quality which helps with “brain quality” (I might have made that word up) and help you sleep better.
+8. Improve the air quality which helps with “brain quality” (I might have made that word up) and helps you sleep better.

 Caring for a living thing gives us a purpose and it’s so rewarding when we see how our attentiveness and care result in them blooming and thriving.